Galois covers of the open p-adic disc: Abstract

 \section{Abstract}

-Motivated by the local lifting problem for Galois covers of curves, this paper investigates Galois branched covers of the open $p$-adic disc.
+This paper investigates Galois branched covers of the open $p$-adic disc and their reductions to characteristic $p$.
 Using the field of norms functor of Fontaine and Wintenberger, we show that the special fiber of a Galois cover is determined by arithmetic and geometric properties of the generic fiber and its characteristic zero specializations.
-As applications, we derive a characteristic zero reformulation of the abelian local lifting problem, and give a new proof of the liftability of $p$-cyclic covers.
+As applications, we derive a criterion for good reduction in the abelian case, and give an arithmetic reformulation of the local Oort Conjecture concerning the liftability of cyclic covers of germs of curves. \keywords{open $p$-adic disc -- field of norms -- Galois groups -- characteristic $p$ -- lifting -- reduction -- ramification -- Oort Conjecture.} \subclass{11S15, 12F10, 12F15 (primary), 13B05, 14D15, 14H30 (secondary).}